 Float fishing rig

+Images of fish supplied VFA and DEPI.
+All other images and videos shown on the St Georges Lake Fishing Guide page are Fishing Mad originals.
 Thank you for visiting the St Georges Lake Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you believe this location guide is missing key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you